Jeeses313/MusicPlayer/documentation/faq.md

 #### Are there any known bugs?

-If you click progress bar while player is paused pause stops working until song is switched.
+If you click progress bar while player is paused, pause stops working until song is switched.
 No idea why.

 **I think** there is a small memory leak that increases memory usage when used for **a long** time